 Individual cases are not reportable to the Health Unit.
 Varicella Zoster Virus (VZV) causes two separate diseases: varicella (chickenpox) and herpes zoster (shingles).
 Varicella (chickenpox) is the primary infection and is a reportable disease.
 Herpes zoster (shingles) is caused by the reactivation of latent varicella infection in the dorsal root ganglia and is not a reportable disease. |

-Should one go to childcare, school, or work if they have Shingles? |
+Should one go to childcare, school, or work if they have shingles? |

 Children can attend child care and school, unless they're too ill to participate in activities or have a fever with behavioural changes.
 If you have a shingles infection, avoid close contact with people who have never had chickenpox or who have not received the chickenpox vaccine, until the blisters have healed.
 Covering the rash with a dressing that can absorb the fluid and protect the sores can help prevent the spread of the virus to others.
 Make sure you follow proper hand washing practices.
 Note: Exclusion guidelines may differ for healthcare workers.
 Follow the direction of your healthcare provider or occupational health at your workplace. |